 - Adequate anticoagulation has been shown to decrease thromboembolic complications in patients with chronic atrial flutter and in patients undergoing cardioversion.

 - Cardioversion of atrial flutter presents similar risks to cardioversion of atrial fibrillation and therefore requires similar anticoagulation.
-See the separate article on Atrial Fibrillation.
+See the separate Atrial Fibrillation article.

 - Heart failure; acute atrial flutter can impair cardiac function, lower blood pressure, and initiate myocardial ischaemia.

 - Thromboembolism (transient ischaemic attacks and stroke).
 Systemic embolism is less commonly associated with atrial flutter than with atrial fibrillation, but is still a significant risk.
-The risk of stroke in patients with atrial flutter is increased by about 40% (compared to 60% for patients with atrial fibrillation).
+One study showed the annual incidence of ischaemic stroke to be 1.38%.

 - Tachycardia-induced cardiomyopathy.